30 surnames with roots in prestigious and prestigious families in Akita Prefecture

 Every place across Japan, there are prestigious and famous families who are rumored to be so-called "local famous people."
 Even if you say, "We are a very ordinary family," it is not uncommon to find that if you trace our ancestors carefully, they actually belong to a family of venerable samurai.

-In this article, we looked into the surnames known as prestigious and prestigious families in various parts of Akita Prefecture.
-If you ever had a classmate with such a last name, then that friend might actually be from a good family...
+In this article, we look into the surnames of prestigious families in Akita Prefecture.
+If you have ever had a classmate with a surname like that, it's possible that they actually come from a good family

-It seems that Akita Prefecture has many famous families with roots in samurai.
-It also appears that many old families moved from Hitachi Province (around today Ibaraki Prefecture) due to the Satake clan, which was transferred to the Kubota Domain (Akita Domain).
+Akita Prefecture seems to have many distinguished families with samurai roots.
+It also seems that many old families moved from Hitachi Province (around present-day Ibaraki Prefecture) due to the Satake clan being transferred to the Kubota Domain (Akita Domain)

 Aoyagi

-It is one of the twelve Yuri clans that existed in various parts of Yuri County, Dewa Province during the Sengoku period The Japanese people of Akaozu (Yurihonjo City), Yuri District, Dewa Province.
-It is said that he joined Yuri County during the Nanboku-cho period.
+the twelve powerful Yuri clans that existed in various parts of Yuri County , Dewa Province during the Sengoku period.
+They were local lords from Akaotsu (Yurihonjo City), Yuri County, Dewa Province.
+They are said to have entered Yuri County during the Nanboku-cho period.

 Asagi

-A wealthy merchant in Tsuchizaki Minato (Akita City).
-He began as a kimono and a thick product dealer, and then expanded his arms into the sake brewery, pawn shops, and money lenders, and made his fortune in a short period of time.
-He also served as a resident merchant for the Akita domain.
+A wealthy merchant from Tsuchizaki Port (Akita City).
+He started out as a kimono and fabric merchant, then expanded into sake brewing, pawnbroking, and money lending, quickly making a fortune.
+He also served as a merchant purveyor to the Akita Domain

 Ando

-He is a Sengoku daimyo in Mutsu and Dewa, and is said to be a descendant of Abe Sadato, but the truth is unknown.
-Originally a powerful clan in Tsugaru, he skillfully used the sea routes to control the current areas of Akita, Aomori, and Hakodate, Hokkaido, and has a pirate-like side.
-At one point they parted ways with the Hiyama Ando clan and the Minato Ando clan, but during Ando Aiki's era, the two families merged again and Tsuchizaki Minato Castle (Akita City) was renamed the castle to be renamed the Akita clan .
+A feudal lord of the Mutsu and Dewa Warring States period, said to be a descendant of Abe Sadato, but the truth of this is unknown.
+Originally a powerful clan in Tsugaru, they skillfully used sea routes to control what is now Akita, Aomori, and the area around Hakodate in Hokkaido, and also had a pirate-like side.
+For a time, they separated into the Hiyama Ando clan and the Minato Ando clan, but during the reign of Ando Yoshiki, the two families were reunited and renamed the Akita clan, with .

 Ikoma

-He is the lord of the Yajima Domain (now Yajima-cho, Yurihonjo City, Akita Prefecture).
-He was assigned to the new government forces at the end of the Edo period and became a baron after the Meiji Restoration.
-It was originally the family of the lord of the Takamatsu Domain of Sanuki Province (now Kagawa Prefecture).
+The lord of the Yajima Domain (present-day Yajimacho, Yurihonjo City, Akita Prefecture).
+At the end of the Edo period, he sided with the new government forces and became a baron after the Meiji Restoration.
+His family was originally the lord of the Takamatsu Domain in Sanuki Province (present-day Kagawa Prefecture)

-The national people of Akita County, Dewa Province.
-A clan of the castle lords of Taihei Castle (Akita City).
+A local lord of Akita County, Dewa Province.
+The family of the lord of Taihei Castle (Akita City)

 Iwaki

-The family lineage of the lord of the Kameda Domain (now Iwaki Kameda, Yurihonjo City, Akita Prefecture).
-A clan of the Sengoku Daiichi Iwaki clan in Iwaki District, Mutsu Province.
-He became a viscount after the Meiji Restoration.
+The family was the lord of the Kameda Domain (present-day Iwaki Kameda, Yurihonjo City, Akita Prefecture).
+They were members of the Iwaki clan, a feudal lord in the Sengoku period of Iwaki County, Mutsu Province.
+After the Meiji Restoration, they became viscounts

 Iwaya

-It is one of the twelve Yuri clans that existed in various parts of Yuri County, Dewa Province during the Sengoku period Based near Iwatani, Yuri County (now Iwatani-cho, Yurihonjo City), he served the Mogami clan after the Sekigahara War.
+the twelve powerful Yuri clans that existed in Yuri County , Dewa Province during the Sengoku period.
+They were based near Iwatani in Yuri County (present-day Iwatani-cho, Yurihonjo City), and served the Mogami clan after the Battle of Sekigahara.

 Uchikoshi

-It is one of the twelve Yuri clans that existed in various parts of Yuri County, Dewa Province during the Sengoku period It had a power mainly around Uchikoshi, Yuri County (now Uchikoshi, Yurihonjo City).
+the twelve powerful families known as the Yuri Junitou, who existed throughout Yuri County, Dewa Province during the Sengoku period .
+Their power was centered around Uchikoshi, Yuri County (present-day Uchikoshi, Yurihonjo City).

 Odano

-He is a senior retainer of the Akita Domain and is a common style of the Tokiwa Satake family.
-Odano Naotake, who served the 8th feudal lord, Satake Yoshitsune, is famous for drawing pictures for Sugita Genpaku's "Kaita Shinsho" and being the founder of Akita Ran paintings.
+Odano Naotake, a senior vassal of the Akita domain and a branch of the Tokiwa Satake family, served the eighth lord of the domain, Satake Yoshiatsu.
+He is also famous for illustrating Sugita Genpaku's Kaitai Shinsho (Anatomy New Book) and as the founder of Akita Western painting

-A Sengoku Daimyo in the Senboku region of Dewa Province.
-The Shimoto Onodera clan was appointed as the Chi-goto of Dewa Kunigatsu County in Dewa Kunigatsu County, for their achievements in the Battle of Oshu, and began working in Inawai (Yuzawa City), Dewa Kunigatsu County, which was famous for its Inawai udon, during the Kamakura period.
-During the Sengoku period, it was based at Yokote Castle (Yokometa City) and ruled the entire Senboku region.
+A feudal lord in the Semboku region of Dewa Province during the Sengoku period.
+The Shimotsuke Onodera clan was appointed as the head of the Ogatsu County in Dewa Province for their achievements in the Oshu Wars, and during the Kamakura period they entered Inaniwa (Yuzawa City), Ogatsu County, Dewa Province, which is famous for its Inaniwa udon noodles.
+During the Sengoku period, they ruled the entire Semboku region from their base at Yokote Castle (Yokote City)

 Katanoho

-It is one of the twelve Yuri clans that existed in various parts of Yuri County, Dewa Province during the Sengoku period It was a family with power, mainly around Kataho, Yuri County (now Kataho, Nishime-cho, Yurihonjo City), and during the Battle of Sekigahara it belonged to the Mogami clan, and later served the Sakai clan and became a samurai of Tsuruoka domain.
+The Yuri clan was one of the twelve powerful families that existed in Yuri County , Dewa Province during the Sengoku period.
+The clan was influential around Kataho, Yuri County (present-day Kataho, Nishime-cho, Yurihonjo City), and served the Mogami clan during the Battle of Sekigahara.
+They later served the Sakai clan and became samurai of the Tsuruoka domain.

 Kawarada

-An old house in Kakunodate (Senboku City) in Senboku District.
-It was the family of Fudai, the Ashina clan, from the Aizu period, and later served the Satake Kita family.
-The family has produced many talented people, including Chinese scholars, Akita Prefectural Assemblyman, and Kakunodate Town mayor.
-The mansion is preserved and open to the public as a designated historic site in Senboku City.
+An old family in Kakunodate, Senboku District (Semboku City).
+A hereditary family of the Ashina clan dating back to the Aizu period, they later served the Satake Kita clan.
+The family has produced many talented people, including a Sinologist, an Akita Prefectural Assembly member, and the mayor of Kakunodate Town.
+The mansion is preserved and open to the public as a Senboku City designated historic site

-Link: Lake Tazawa and Kakunodate Tourism Association – Kawarada Family Housing
+Link: Lake Tazawa and Kakunodate Tourism Association – Kawarada Residence

 Kutsuzawa

-It is one of the twelve Yuri clans that existed in various parts of Yuri County, Dewa Province during the Sengoku period It was a family that had a strong influence mainly around Kutsuzawa, Yuri County (now Tateishi, Yajima-cho, Yurihonjo City), and, like the Yajima and Nigaho clans, its ancestors were called the Oi clan.
+The Yuri clan was one of the twelve powerful families that existed in Yuri County , Dewa Province during the Sengoku period.
+The clan was influential mainly around Kutsuzawa, Yuri County (present-day Tateishi, Yajima Town, Yurihonjo City), and, like the Yajima and Nikaho clans, their ancestors were called the Oi clan.

 Koyoshi

-It is one of the twelve Yuri clans that existed in various parts of Yuri County, Dewa Province during the Sengoku period A family that has a strong influence, mainly around Koyoshi, Yuri County (now Uda, Yurihonjo City).
-Like the Yajima and Nigaho clans, their ancestors were called the Oi clan, and they served the Mogami clan after the Sekigahara War and the Satake clan during the Edo period.
+The Yuri clan was one of the twelve powerful families that existed in Yuri County , Dewa Province during the Sengoku period.
+The clan had power mainly around Koyoshi, Yuri County (present-day Umeda, Yurihonjo City).
+Like the Yajima and Nikaho clans, their ancestors were called the Oi clan, and after the Battle of Sekigahara, they served the Mogami clan, and during the Edo period, the Satake clan.

 Satake